 |Institutional Own %||n/a||n/a|

 HOLD.
-EQT CORP's P/E ratio indicates a significant premium compared to an average of 47.41 for the Oil, Gas & Consumable Fuels industry and a significant premium compared to the S&P 500 average of 21.13.
+The current P/E ratio is negative, which has no meaningful value in the assessment of premium or discount valuation, it simply displays that the company has negative earnings.
+To use another comparison, its price-to-book ratio of 2.01 indicates a discount versus the S&P 500 average of 2.72 and a significant discount versus the industry average of 15.75.
 The price-to-sales ratio is well above both the S&P 500 average and the industry average, indicating a premium.
-Upon assessment of these and other key valuation criteria, EQT CORP seems to be trading at a premium to investment alternatives within the industry.
+The valuation analysis reveals that, EQT CORP seems to be trading at a premium to investment alternatives within the industry.

 Neutral.
 The absence of a valid price-to-projected earnings ratio happens when a stock can not be valued on the basis of a negative expected future earnings.

 EQT's ratio is negative making this valuation measure meaningless.

 Neutral.
 The PEG ratio is the stock’s P/E divided by the consensus estimate of long-term earnings growth.
 Faster growth can justify higher price multiples.

 Discount.
 A lower price-to-book ratio makes a stock more attractive to investors seeking stocks with lower market values per dollar of equity on the balance sheet.

 EQT is trading at a significant discount to its peers.